 There will ber an optional Breakfast Buffet, get-to-getter, on Sunday following the Reunion Celebration.
 See the registration form for more info..

 Do you have news or information you would like to share with our class?
-Send an email to email@example.com or visit our Reunion Page and school down to "Contact Us" and fill in the information.
+Send an email to firstname.lastname@example.org or visit our Reunion Page and scroll down to "Contact Us" and fill in the information.
 We will post it here in this section.

 If you have questions about the reunion, Visit the "Reunion" page and scroll down to "Stuff You Need to Know"